Scoop (2006 film): Plot

 Soon the police arrest the real Tarot Card Killer.
 Sondra, relieved that her suspicions were for naught, reveals her real name and the deception she and Sid had practiced.
-Lyman is surprisingly gracious, and tells Sondra he wants to keep seeing her.
+Lyman is gracious and tells Sondra he wants to keep seeing her.
 They plan to spend the weekend at Lyman's isolated country estate.
-Later, Sid (at Strombel's urging) suggests that Lyman used the Tarot Card murders to cover up a murder he committed.
+Later, Sid (at Strombel's urging) suggests that Lyman used the Tarot Card murders to cover up a killing he committed.

 While Sondra and Lyman vacation in the country, Sid continues to investigate this theory.
-He finds that Lyman did frequent a prostitute, Betty Gibson, who was later killed, apparently by the Tarot Card Killer.
+He finds that Lyman did frequent a prostitute, Betty Gibson, who was later murdered, apparently by the Killer.
 Gibson is described as a "baby-faced blonde" (just like Sondra) before Lyman convinced her to dye her hair, presumably to match the profile of the other Tarot victims.
 When Sid calls Sondra with his findings, she waves them off.
 Unbeknownst to her, Lyman is listening in on another extension.

-Sid breaks into Lyman's vault again, this time finding a mysterious key, which turns out to be to Betty Gibson's flat.
-Meanwhile, in a rowboat on Lyman's lake, Lyman confesses to Sondra that he killed Gibson to stop her from blackmailing him and used the Tarot Card pattern to allay suspicion, just as Strombel had told Sid.
-Lyman comments on the irony that he first met Sondra by saving her from drowning, and now she really would drown.
-He would kill Sid later; no one would connect an obscure stage magician's death to that of a clumsy journalism student.
-This scene is intercut with shots of Sid driving madly to the Lyman estate to rescue Sondra, ultimately ending in a car crash.
+Sid breaks into Lyman's vault again, this time finding a key, which turns out to be to Betty Gibson's flat.
+Meanwhile, in a rowboat on Lyman's lake, Lyman confesses to Sondra that he killed Gibson to stop her from blackmailing him and used the Tarot Card pattern to allay suspicion, just as Strombel said.
+Meanwhile, Sid drives to the Lyman estate to rescue Sondra but ultimately dies in a car crash.

-After his confession, Lyman throws Sondra into the lake and watches her go under.
-He then calls the police to report her drowning death.
+After confessing, Lyman throws Sondra into the lake and watches her go under.
+He later calls the police to report her drowning death.
 When they question him, he tells them Sondra was a terrible swimmer and almost drowned that first day at the pool.
-Suddenly, Sondra enters, soaking wet but smiling cheerfully.
-She informs Lyman and the police that the drowning had been an act to get his attention, and actually she was a very good swimmer.
+Sondra then enters, soaking wet but alive.
+She informs Lyman and the police that the drowning had been an act to get his attention, and actually she is a good swimmer.

-Back in the newspaper offices, the editor who previously rejected Sondra's article now congratulates Sondra on a brilliant piece of investigative journalism, the start of a promising career.
-Sondra seems flattered, and says she must also credit Joe Strombel and the late Sid Waterman, Splendini, who is now a passenger on the Reaper's ship, performing for his fellow spirits the same magical gags and comedy routines he did in life.
+Back in the newspaper offices, the editor who rejected Sondra's article now congratulates her on the start of a promising career.
+Sondra seems flattered, and says she must also credit Joe Strombel and the late Sid Waterman, who is now a passenger on the Reaper's ship, performing for his fellow spirits the same magical gags and comedy routines he did in life.